SuskyiVolodymyr/library-service/README.md

 ```
 11. **Access the admin interface:**
 * Go to http://127.0.0.1:8000/admin/ and log in with the superuser credentials.
-12. **If you want to use schedule task, you must go to admin panel and add new periodic task**

 ### Running Tests
 * To run tests, execute: